astropy/astropy-APEs/APE2.rst

 * New deprecations should not be introduced in bugfix releases.
-* If developers wish to make an API change at a point in time where the next release is a major release, they should introduce the deprecation in the major release and carry out the change in the following major release.
+* If developers wish to make an API change at a point in time where the next release is a major release, they should introduce the deprecation in the major release and carry out the change in the following major release (i.e., the next x.0.0 that is at least a year away).
 * The following will not be considered to be part of the API and can therefore be changed in bugfix and minor releases: